Ted’s Picture Bio

-This is how I like to remember him, irascible as ever and still very capable of getting an amazing sound out of the timpani.
+This is how I like to remember him (with Roland Kohloff), irascible as ever and still very capable of getting an amazing sound out of the timpani.
 He used to stand behind me in lessons and shout, “The sound, the sound, the sound!”
 He always emphasized musicality and presence.
 Students were encouraged to be musical forces in the orchestra; playing the right notes in the right place was the beginning of the process, not the end.

 Here I am around the time of my first Juilliard graduation, way back in 1982.
 That was for my Bachelor’s degree.
 A year later the scene was repeated when I got my Masters, a common occurrence in those days.
 People used to say that Juilliard was cut-throat and intense, but I thrived there.
 I stumbled into a rent-controlled apartment on the Upper West Side and fell in love with the city.
 After Mr. Goodman retired, I studied with the late Roland Kohloff and Buster Bailey, both wonderful players and exemplary human beings who are sorely missed by all who knew them.
 In 1983 I received the Saul Goodman Award for Percussion Performance.